White Birch Tree - Betula sp.

 Aboriginal Native Americans used birch bark to make canoes, rattles, torches, many types of containers, and also used it in construction of their dwellings.
 Lightweight and flexible, the bark could be cut and bent to make containers of any desired shape.
 Trays, dishes, storage boxes, buckets and cooking pots were made of birch bark.
 The edges of the container were sewn together with plant fibers.
 If the edges were sealed with pine pitch or spruce resin, the container could be used to carry water or hung over a fire to cook a soup or stew.
 Birch bark cutouts or stencils often were used to decorate containers, and also provided patterns for Native American beadwork.

 The white outer bark layer made a good substitute for the paper that it resembles, and drawings could be made on it with a piece of charcoal.
 Birch bark burns easily.
-It was shredded and used for tinder to start campfires, folded and stuck in the cleft of a long pole to illuminate the water depths for night spear fishing, and rolled into cylinders used as long-burning torches.

 Birch is used as a food plant by the larvae of a large number of Lepidoptera species, see List of Lepidoptera which feed on Birches.